JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 - `OUTPUT_cells_barcode_file`: Specify the file name storing the synthetic cell barcodes.
 - `read_len`: (Optional, default: '50') Specify the length of synthetic reads.
 Default value is 50 bp.
 - `jitter_size`: (Optional, default: '5') Specify the range of random shift to avoid replicate synthetic reads.
 Default value is 5 bp.
+- `n_cores`: (Optional, default: '1') Specify the number of cores for parallel computing.

 This function will output a bed file *`BED_filename`.bed* storing the coordinates information of synthetic reads and its cell barcode file `OUTPUT_cells_barcode_file` in directory `outdirectory`.